Fatimatalaybek10/houseplant-disease-classification/README.md

  (2) with classical augmentation techniques including rotation, scaling, brightness adjustment, and horizontal flipping.
 The experiments were conducted on a custom dataset of 1,784 houseplant images classified as healthy or wilted.
 The results show that MobileNetV2 with augmentation achieved a balanced and reliable performance
 (Accuracy = 0.8399, F1 = 0.8246), and ResNet50 benefited significantly from augmentation.
 Conversely, DenseNet121 performed best without augmentation (Accuracy = 0.8989, F1 = 0.8966), suggesting its higher sensitivity to aggressive transformations.
 These findings highlight that classical augmentation remains an effective and accessible approach for improving model generalization in small, real-world datasets.
 Future work should explore structure-aware generative models and larger annotated datasets to further advance practical applications in houseplant disease diagnosis.

+The datasets will provided soon, hehe

+## Project Overview
+This study investigates automated classification of healthy and wilted houseplants using transfer learning and classical data augmentation techniques on a custom indoor plant dataset.

+## Models
+- MobileNetV2
+- ResNet50
+- DenseNet121

+## Materials
+- Jupyter Notebook (soon)
+- Academic Poster

+## Note
+This repository is shared for academic and portfolio purposes.
+Please provide appropriate citation if referencing this work.

+© 2026 Fatima Sultakeeva